Microsoft + ClaudeOne partner for the cloud you run and the AI you put on top of it.

 Our conformance target

-Avalon Web Services targets conformance with the Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA across avalonweb.services.
+Avalon Web Services targets conformance with the Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA across awservices.org.
 WCAG 2.1 AA aligns with U.S. federal procurement expectations under Section 508 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) Title III as currently interpreted.

 We treat accessibility as part of the engineering definition of done.
 New page templates are reviewed against WCAG 2.1 AA criteria — semantic structure, color contrast, focus visibility, keyboard reachability, alternative text, and assistive-technology compatibility — before they ship.